Facts About Fescue Grass

 (especially in older stands) to the lawn.
 Several

-varieties for improved lawn performance can be over seeded yearly.
+varieties for improved lawn performance can be used to over seeded yearly.

 The variety or varieties should be chosen by the adaptive